 Great white sharks are a vulnerable species due to their low reproductive rate and hunting habits.
 Great white have been hunted for their meat, skin, and fins for many years.
 This has led to a decline in the Great white shark population.

-Despite their important role in the ocean’s ecosystem, The white shark is listed as a vulnerable species.
+Despite their important role in the ocean’s ecosystem, the white shark is listed as a vulnerable species.

 The main reason for this is that Great white sharks are hunted by humans.
-Great white is also killed when they accidentally get caught in fishing nets.
+Great white shark is also killed when they accidentally get caught in fishing nets.
 Habitat destruction is also a major threat to Great white sharks.

 Since sharks put up a good fight and there is a slight whiff of danger to the fishing, the excitement of the sport is also a lure.
 Sharks are also caught and killed accidentally in fishing nets, especially gill nets.